w0utje/WavesLPoSDistributer/README.md

 ## Monitoring forks (forktester.py)
 Forktester can be used to manage if your node is on fork.
 It uses controlnodes which are used to compare block headers between your node and the control nodes.
-Forktester requests 5 blocks (counting from lastblock-2) and compared these blocks between your node and the controlnodes defines in the config.json file.
-Forktester integrates alerting via Telegram.
+Forktester requests 5 blocks (counting from lastblock-2) and compares these blocks between your node and the controlnodes defined in the config.json file (key "controlnodes" : { ... }) Forktester integrates alerting via Telegram.
 If problems are found (like a fork), alerting is send to your telegram account.
 Rollback can be activated also via forktester.
+This can be done manually or automatically (option "auto_rollback" : "yes").

+WARNING
+Use config option "auto_rollback" : "yes" (default "no") with precaution!
+Alerting that a fork happened, can be a false positive.
+It's better to first use forktester for some time without the automatic rollback function turned to "yes" and do some manual investigation if an alert is send about a possible fork.
+If you concluded that a fork indeed happened on your node, there is a forkfile created with the name "forked.<block>".
+If you start forktester and a forkfile is found it reports on the action you can do to execute rollback or to remove the forkfile if it is a false positive.

 Forktester uses settings from config.json.
 For best fork control, execute forktester.py periodically from a job sceduler, like crontab.
 For more help, execute : forktester.py --help

 ## Discovering open API nodes (openapinodes.py)
 This tool will try for all your connected peer nodes, if they have a reachable API server.
 The purpose of openapinodes.py script is to reveal nodes which can be used by the forktester.py script.
 Open nodes can be added to the config.json file.
-The Forktester tool (new feature 1.) is an optional extension to use to forktester.py.
-Both tools can work independently. openapinodes.py only needs to be used if you want to find nodes that are open for an API call.
+The openapinode tool is an optional extension for Forktester, that can be used to find open nodes.
+Both tools work independently.
+Openapinodes.py only needs to be used if you want to find nodes that are open for an API call.
 If you selected some controlnodes and pushed them into the config.json, you only need to run the node discovery tool if control nodes disappear from the blockchain or you receive alerts from Forktester that control nodes are often out of sync with your node.
+If controlnodes that are used by forktester, give problems, forktester will report on that in the logs and also in telegram if you activate it in the config.json.

 ## A fully automated LPOS cycle
 Below example is a fully automated LPOS cycle, which I use myself on a Linux sysem.
-It logs the cronjob tasks,\
-with data and time added.
-It automatically collects, pending payment validation, merges with Txoptimizer and execute payment.
+It logs the cronjob tasks, with data and time added.
+It automatically collects, does pending payment validation, merges with Txoptimizer and then execute payment.
 Everything is logged in home 'folder ~/log/'.
 These are the scheduled tasks;
 - collect every night 45mins after 23.00 the forged block stats with appng.js (start_collector.sh)
 - checks pending payments 5 minutes BEFORE txoptimizer kicks off (for validation in case of doubts or problems)